 The staff is around at all times while you’re on project and they can answer your questions and support you.
 I felt safe and they helped me develop.
 I don’t regret my decision, choosing GVI for one second, and I would do it again.

+The experience I gained during my time training with GVI has allowed me to go on to work within the conservational research field.
 This has been a stepping stone into a career in conservation that I would not have had access to without the GVI Internship program.